 Echoing the Gleason’s statements are many of the Doulas of Southern Maryland’s mothers, including Hillary Charalambois, who moved to the area in 2016.
 Newly pregnant at the time, she was told by a friend about Stacy’s prenatal yoga class.
 “The first time I met Stacy was enough for me to decide I wanted to have her guidance and expertise during my birth experience.
 I felt such a sense of reassurance and confidence in my ability as a woman,” Hillary said.

 When it came time – Stacy didn’t just live up to Hillary’s expectations, she exceeded them.
-“Stacy was absolutely instrumental in my birth experience!
+“Stacy was absolutely instrumental in my birth experience and my third trimester!
 I labored naturally for more than 40 hours, both at home and in the hospital.
 She was by my side giving breathing advice and suggesting moves and exercises I do alone or with my husband’s help in order to get our baby to move down into position,” said Hillary.

 Both Samantha and Stacy are spinning-babies trained, meaning they can help turn the baby in-utero during birth if needed.
 In fact, Stacy was so integral in the birth of Hillary’s first son that they hired her again for the birth of her second son this past October.
 “Stacy’s care for her clients is unrelenting.
 I wish we weren’t about to move again to our next duty station because I want Stacy there for my [hopefully], next birth.”